Ultimate Guide for the Best Things to See and Do in San Francisco in 24 Hours

 The Italian Homemade Company: Located in North Beach, this is a good choice for a laidback atmosphere and homemade Italian cuisine.

-Mister Jiu’s: Get some of the best Asian cuisine in San Francisco’s Chinatown at Mister Jiu’s, which serves up high-end ingredients in a hip setting.
+Mister Jiu’s: Get some of the best Asian cuisines in San Francisco’s Chinatown at Mister Jiu’s, which serves up high-end ingredients in a hip setting.

 Crab House: If you want to eat on Pier 39, I had a great lunch at this restaurant during a day trip to San Francisco.
 A bit kitschy, but the views are great and the crab is aplenty.

 Zero Zero: I enjoyed some delicious, gourmet, wood-fired pizza here with an assortment of toppings.
 I especially liked that they had fried egg as a pizza topping!
 Zero Zero is located in the SOMA District of San Francisco.

 More Than 1 Day in San Francisco: Things to Do with Extra Time

 Have more than 24 Hours in San Francisco?
 Here are a few other things to do: